paulblartmallcop9/master-thesis-2025/README.md

 ### Scripts

-Each step in the pipeline corresponds to a Python script that saves the data intermediate and can also be run on its own:
+Each step in the pipeline corresponds to a Python script.
+The scripts save the data intermediate and each step uses the output of the previous script.

 | Script               | Output                            | Description                                  |
 | -------------------- | ------------------------------- | -------------------------------------------- |